rurounigit/hootspot/README.md

 [![Recharts](https://img.shields.io/badge/Recharts-3.0-purple)](https://recharts.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This tool acts as a "side panel" in your browser, allowing you to paste text and receive an instant, in-depth analysis of its underlying messaging and potential manipulative techniques.
+This tool acts as a "side panel" in your browser, allowing you to select text from any webpage or paste it directly to receive an instant, in-depth analysis of its underlying messaging and potential manipulative techniques.

 ---